 "Even If I was given a Second Chance I wouldn’t need it"

-The irony experienced by all the characters is that even knowing the other side of truth and the second chances wouldn’t have made immense changes to their lives.
-The characters acknowledge the fact that they have laid path to their life through irresponsible or loveable acts.
-They recognize that we human beings always yearn for missed opportunities, which once attained leaves, an acidic taste of reality.
+The irony experienced by all the characters is that even knowing the other side of truth (like what if NJ rekindles his love for Sherry) and the second chances wouldn’t have made immense changes to their lives.
+The characters acknowledge the fact that they have already laid path to their life through the choices taken.
+They recognize that we human beings always yearn for missed opportunities, which once attained may leaves us with an acidic taste of reality.
 Min-Min has made peace with her life; not as a result of the master’s teachings.
 Her brief vacation time makes her to take a step backward and self-reflect on what matters in life.
 NJ, despite, leaving Sherry for forcing him to become an engineer has in reality works as a computer engineer.
-He adores his daughter and wants to be treating his son as a friend, and so he comes to terms that second chances wouldn’t bring back what he once experienced.
+He adores his daughter and wants to treat his son as a friend, and so he comes to terms that second chances wouldn’t bring back what he once experienced.

 It is the backward step each character takes and contemplates these chances is what makes “Yi Yi”, a tangible movie experience.
 The characters aren’t pressured into making sudden romantic decisions.
 Their ordinary worldly experiences make them to question the transgressive phases in life, unlike what we see in the restless American suburban dramas.
 NJ comments to Sherry on how the hotel manager saw him when he asked two separate rooms for them (“To sleep with someone means nothing now”).
-He and Sherry have chosen relive a part of their youth, but smart enough to not engage themselves in an affair.
+He and Sherry have chosen to relive a part of their youth, but are smart enough to not engage themselves in an affair.
 At the same time, Ting-Ting checks into a hotel with Fatty, but the young man restlessly stands near the doorstep and then runs away, reciting “This is not right”.
-First or second chances, the characters’ decisions could be universally related by all middle-class members.
-Director Yang also shows how wrong choices (through Lili’s mother and A-Di) only bring ineffable sadness.
+First or second chances, the characters’ hesitations and awkward pause could be universally related by the members of middle-class.
+Director Yang also shows how certain wrong choices (through Lili’s mother and A-Di without judging them) in life can bring ineffable sadness.